 Bill Paxton’s criminally overlooked 2001 film “Frailty,” starring Matthew McConaughey, is set in the town of Thurman, Texas.
 However, the movie primarily filmed around Southern California, with many scenes shot in Orange County.

 The FBI Headquarters was filmed at Los Angeles Center Studios.
 This is a large facility consisting of numerous buildings.
 The studio has been used, both for interior and exterior sets, in countless films and shows, such as “The Game,” “Fight Club” and dozens more.
 It’s difficult to photograph the property, because many of the surrounding roads are gated off.
-This view is from one of the gates at S Boylston St.

 Adam Meiks, played by Matthew McConaughey, lives in this house in Covina.